 - Gum contouring to improve the overall appearance of your smile.

 - Removing a small portion of tooth enamel to prepare the teeth for restorations.

-- Temporary restorations that will allow you to adjust to the how your new bite and teeth feel.
+- Temporary restorations that will allow you to adjust to how your new bite and teeth feel.

 - Proper placement of your permanent restorations.

 - Orthodontics in order to properly align your teeth.

 - Dental implants, partials, or bridges to replace missing teeth.

 - Soft tissue or bone grafts to improve the stability of your teeth and restorations.